Aerosvit Ukrainian Airlines: The Ukrainian Aviation Group and modern era

-In 2010, Aerosvit added a second Antonov 148 aircraft to its fleet and new routes including Odesa-Kaliningrad, Simferopol-Kaliningrad, Donetsk-Saint Petersburg, Odesa-Riga, and Dnipro-Berlin were opened (largely with the cooperation of its sister companies Dniproavia and Donbassaero) by the carrier.
+In 2010, Aerosvit added a second Antonov 148 aircraft to its fleet and new routes including Odesa-Kaliningrad, Simferopol-Kaliningrad, Donetsk-Saint Petersburg, Odesa-Riga, and Dnipro-Berlin were opened (largely with the cooperation of its sister companies Dniproavia and Donbassaero).
 An Odesa-Milan code-share route was launched.
 Dniproavia, having come into the Privat Group's business portfolio, joined the Ukrainian Aviation Group.

 During 2010, the airline opened 21 new international routes, including Bucharest and Yerevan, and signed a codeshare agreement with Hainan Airlines that covered operations on the Kyiv–Beijing route.
 Ho Chi Minh City was added to the route network in December 2011, becoming the first direct air link between Ukraine and Vietnam.
 Aerosvit took delivery of its first Boeing 737-800 in March 2012.

 Additionally, Aerosvit signed a contract with Boeing for delivery of 4 Boeing 737-900ER aircraft in 2013-2014, and a fourth Boeing 767 was added to the fleet.
 In the first quarter of 2012, the airline received the first of its ordered Embraer 190 aircraft, with deliveries continuing into 2013 or 2014.

 As of 25 March 2012, as a result of the Anti-monopoly committee of Ukraine's decision to allow the consolidation of the Ukrainian Aviation Group's physical and operational assets, Donbassaero and Dniproavia no longer operate flights with their own codes, but rather on behalf of their parent company Aerosvit.

 By June 2012, the airline introduced their first Embraer 190.
-All Embraer 190 are ordered and operated by the partner-airline Dniproavia.
+All Embraer 190 were ordered and operated by the partner-airline Dniproavia.